PrateekKumarSingh/Python/README.md

     5. Chat System using Socket Programming

-        * Telnet.exe clients can connect to a server chat room on port 5555 and start chatting with other users
+        * Telnet.exe clients can connect to a chat room on port 5555 of the server and start chat with other users

         * Multi-threaded client/server chat system